 - Will I need to make any changes to my diet or lifestyle?

-- Will I still need to drink a lot of water if I'm taking medications?
+- Will I still need to drink a lot of water if I'm taking medicines?

 - I have other health conditions.
 How can I best manage these conditions together?